black-studio/black-studio-touch-dropdown-menu/readme.txt

 }
 `

-= The plugin doesn't work as expected =
+= Troubleshooting =

-Please post a message in the [Support forum](http://wordpress.org/support/plugin/black-studio-touch-dropdown-menu), providing the following information:
+If you think the plugin doesn't work as expected. please post a message in the [Support forum](http://wordpress.org/support/plugin/black-studio-touch-dropdown-menu), providing the following information:

 * Description of the problem and steps to reproduce it
-* Error messages if any
+* Error messages if any (especially in the browser javascript console)
 * Browser / OS / Device in use
 * Wordpress version in use
 * Wordpress theme in use
 * List of other Wordpress plugins installed

 == Changelog ==

+= 0.3 =
+* Added support for Internet Explorer 10+ on Windows 8 touch devices
+* Fixed weird chars in js file
+* Integration with WordPress SCRIPT_DEBUG constant for javascript debugging purposes
+* Enhanced plugin internal version handling

 = 0.2 =
 * General code optimization (thanks to Ross McKay for the useful suggestions)